southwick-associates/salicprep/github_vignettes/server-setup.md

 ## VPN & Remote Desktop Setup

+Windows and Mac have different setup requirements.

+### Windows Setup

 Access to the server is provided for specific analysts using a VPN connection in conjunction with Windows Remote Desktop.
 User account credentials will be provided to each analyst by the project manager (see below for connection instructions).

-### VPN
+#### VPN

 The server can only be accessed using a Southwick VPN (Virtual Private Network), which provides a secure channel between your personal computer and the server.
 Microsoft Windows has a built-in VPN connection utility.
-Before making a Remote Desktop connection, users must establish a VPN connection:
+Before making a Remote Desktop connection, users must establish a VPN connection.
+In Windows 10:

 Network Status >> VPN >> Add a VPN connection